-Component template refers to the part of the file with the suffix .gen
+The component template is the core part of the .gen

 $component_name